FrankRidder/BoxTurtleLid/README.md

 Simple lid for the BoxTurtle, with an option for filament dryer using a Polydryer base.

-Requires 4 additional 2020 360mm aluminum extrusions - a printed alternative is included (Printable2020Extrusion) if preferred.
+Requires 5 additional 2020 360mm aluminum extrusions; printed alternatives are included (see STL/Printable2020Extrusions) if preferred.

 Note: The 2020 extrusion for the base front of the lid should either be printed, or some modification will be required to close correctly over the four lightboxes.